soar-telescope/goodman_pipeline/docs/change_history.rst

 - Bugs Fixed:

-  + Serial and Parallell binning extraction from header was not working
+  + Serial and Parallel binning extraction from header was not working
   + Changed url for astroplan's server

 .. _v1.3.0: